XTAR: Mission

 XTAR bandwidth is not application-specific; it can support and transmit to any one of the primary architectures used by government agencies today, including fixed-to-fixed, tactical-to-tactical, reach-back, broadcast and airborne platforms.

 In 2019, XTAR and Spanish governmental satellite operator Hisdesat announced plans to construct two new military communications satellites.
-The new 'Next Generation' satellites will include X-band and military Ka-band capacity.
+The new 'Next Generation' satellites have X, mil-Ka, and legacy UHF payloads and will be launching in 2025.